pantheon-systems/documentation/source/content/guides/git/06-resolve-merge-conflicts.md

       git pull origin multidev
       ```

-1. [Resolve the conflicts](#manually-resolve-conflicts) using the steps above when you receive the Git notification with the files that are in conflict.
+1. [Resolve the conflicts](#manually-resolve-conflicts) using the steps above when you receive the Git notification listing the files that are in conflict.

 ## More Resources